danielres/myTribe/README.md

 # Docker-Node-React test project

+Warning: this Readme is outdated.
+Stay tuned for updates !

 This project is a personal experiment for running a javascript app with decoupled frontend and backend using Docker.

 The whole application is composed of several independent layers assembled together using docker-compose: